 Interested to learn more about setting this up for your store?
 Learn how to set up click and collect and curbside pickup.

-Square Online’s shipping tools are not as comprehensive as other platforms since it requires you to set up your own shipping rates (which can be flat-rate or based on weight)—unless you upgrade to the Premium edition ($72 per month), which lets you charge the actual prices from mail carriers.
-US-based merchants can avail of discounts with USPS and DHL.
+You can set up shipping rates based on flat-rate or free shipping.
+This can be an advantage if you have products with varying weights and sizes.
+To get real-time rates, you need to upgrade to Square Online’s premium plans.Square Online’s shipping tools are not as comprehensive as those of other platforms since it requires you to set up your own shipping rates (which can be flat-rate or based on weight)—unless you upgrade to the Premium edition ($79 per month), which lets you charge the actual prices from mail carriers.
+US-based merchants can get discounts with USPS and DHL.

-You can manage the order status for your products in bulk or individually.
+These are the available action steps in your Square Online dashboard when managing orders.You can manage the order status for your products in bulk or individually.
 You can print a shipping label, mark items as “canceled” or “shipped,” and even process refunds.
-All of these needs to be done manually.
+All of these need to be done manually.

-If you would like to process orders automatically, an integration with a shipping platform such as ShipStation can be a solution—it can automatically manage and track online orders for you.
-If your business gets high-volume orders, you may be better off considering other ecommerce platforms like BigCommerce.
+If you would like to process orders automatically, integration with a shipping platform such as ShipStation can be a good solution—it can automatically manage and track online orders for you.
+You can read our ShipStation review to find out more.

 - Intuitive user interface

-- Easy set up and guided prompts
+- Easy setup and guided prompts

 - Seller community forum